FAFSA (Free Application for Federal Student Aid)

 Opening and Closing - Plan for breaks and upcoming semesters: See information on next page.

 While the university does not require students to bring a computer to campus, most students do.
-Check out the Office of Information Technologies' Parent Guide for more details.
+Check out the Office of Information Technologies' Family Guide for more details.

 Communication and Break Plans

 Communication has become instant and while text messages and emails are quick and convenient, it’s also important to have regular telephone calls or video chats where you can really hear how your student is doing.
 Before you send your student off to UMass be sure to have a conversation about how often you want to hear from each other.

 New Parents - Enroll with the Office of Parent Services